THE FRANKFORT IMMIGRATION ASSISTANCE NETWORK:

-The Frankfort Immigration Assistance Network (FIAN) was launched by Margaret O’Donnell in January 2017 after the beginning of the Trump administration.
-O’Donnell saw a need for a network to support immigrants residing in her hometown of Frankfort, Kentucky — most of whom hail from Mexico and Central America.
-Since then, FIAN has evolved to provide immigrants in the Frankfort area with a broad range of services, including accompaniment to immigration appointments and court hearings, legal referrals, support for immigrant parents with children in school, and interpretation.
-Frankfort is a small city of roughly 26,000 that has relatively few attorneys, social workers, and government staff dedicated to helping immigrants.
+The Frankfort Immigration Assistance Network (FIAN) was launched in January 2017 at the beginning of the Trump administration.
+Community members saw a need for a network to support immigrants residing in Frankfort (Franklin County), Kentucky — most of whom hail from Mexico and Central America.
+Since then, FIAN has evolved to provide immigrants in the Frankfort area with a broad range of services, including collaboration with local social service non-profits to provide food and housing assistance as well as health care to immigrants, accompaniment to immigration appointments and court hearings, legal referrals and representation, support for immigrant parents with children in school, and interpretation assistance.
+Frankfort is a small city of roughly 24,000 that has relatively few attorneys, social workers, and government staff dedicated to helping immigrants.
 The network provides a lifeline to vulnerable immigrants in the region who might otherwise lack support.
-It also works tirelessly to educate the public about local immigrant communities.
+It also works to educate the public about local immigrant communities.

-FIAN is staffed by about 30 volunteers from many different backgrounds who share a common concern about the well-being of immigrants in the Frankfort area.
-O’Donnell and FIAN’s other founding members recruited volunteers at municipal town hall meetings, through presentations at community organizations, through local churches, and by word of mouth.
+FIAN is staffed by about 15 volunteers from many different backgrounds who share a common concern about the well-being of immigrants in the Frankfort area.
+FIAN’s other founding members recruit volunteers at public meetings, through presentations at community organizations, through local churches, festivals, and by word of mouth.

-FIAN’s volunteers are deeply dedicated to helping immigrants in their communities in whatever ways they can.
-Chris Schimmoeller, a FIAN volunteer, expressed that “The incredible relief on peoples’ faces when they hear that there is an attorney in town who is willing to help at no charge is a palpable reminder that we are providing critical services to people when they are most vulnerable.
+FIAN’s volunteers are dedicated to helping immigrants in their communities in whatever ways they can.
+Chris Schimmoeller, a FIAN volunteer, expressed that “The incredible relief on peoples’ faces when they hear that there is an organization in town that is willing to help at no charge is a palpable reminder that we are providing critical services to people when they are most vulnerable.
 I am proud to work with the fine volunteers of FIAN to help make Frankfort a welcoming community.”
-Some of these services include accompanying immigrants to ICE check-ins, driving them to court appointments in Lexington and Louisville, and organizing visits to detainees at the Boone County detention center.
-FIAN volunteers provide such accompaniment once or twice per month on average, although demand fluctuates from month to month.
-They also provide interpretation for legal appointments.
-FIAN has also compiled a list of vetted immigration lawyers in the area and provides immigrants with referrals.
-In addition, volunteers help immigrants locate detained family members and help immigrants register their children at their home countries’ consulates.
-Finally, FIAN organized a “know your rights” presentation for immigrants at a local Roman Catholic church.

-FIAN is engaged with immigrants’ education and health care.
-Its volunteers provide interpretation at a local clinic organized by the First Baptist Church and staffed by volunteer doctors and dentists from the community.
-It also provides referrals to mental health services and domestic violence counseling.
-The organization is also in the process of setting up a program that helps immigrant parents navigate the local school system and supports their engagement with Franklin County schools.
+FIAN is engaged with immigrants’ wellbeing, subsistence, health care, and education.
+In the Spring of 2019, its volunteers started a furniture and housewares project to assist immigrants who were arriving in Frankfort from the border with few material resources.
+FIAN also collaborates with the Resource Office of Social Ministries and the Emergency Food Pantry of Franklin County to provide housing and food assistance to immigrants.
+FIAN, in 2020, received a $2,500 grant from the Frankfort Fund to provide grocery certificates to immigrants impacted by COVID.
+For several years, a FIAN volunteer has provided interpretation at a local health care clinic organized by the First Baptist Church and staffed by volunteer doctors and dentists from the community.
+FIAN also provides referrals for mental health services and domestic violence counseling.
+Most recently, FIAN is collaborating with the Franklin County Health Department in its ongoing efforts to administer COVID-19 vaccinations to immigrants.
+The organization also collaborates with the local schools to help immigrant parents navigate the school system and supports their engagement with Frankfort and Franklin County schools.
 To that end, it is working with ESL teachers, family resources services officials, and dropout prevention coordinators to support students’ education.